 Snow removal is an accessibility issue, a mobility issue, and a human rights issue.
 When municipalities, businesses, snow removal contractors, and homeowners fail to clear snow and ice effectively, people with sight loss cannot safely navigate the built environment in their communities and access public transit, undermining their independence and ability to carry out their daily activities.

-Navigating your community after it snows shouldn’t be an obstacle course.
+Accessing your community after it snows shouldn’t be an obstacle course

 Sidewalks, crossings, and transit stops are critical and necessary infrastructure for pedestrians and must be safe, accessible, and usable to all – regardless of the season.